We’ve provided answers to additional questions you may have. Please contact us if your question was not answered here.

-- CREATIVITY: Did you share the history of Buxton in a unique/interesting way?
+- CREATIVITY (25%): Did you share the history of Buxton in a unique and interesting way?

-- INSPIRATIONAL: Does your video inspire people to learn more or take action after watching?
+- INSPIRATIONAL (20%): Does your video inspire people to want to learn more or take action after watching?

 How will I know I won?

 We will share updates on your entry, as well as important contest news, so be on the lookout for emails or texts from us throughout the contest.
-As previously stated, we will let you know whether or not your entry was accepted into the contest and posted on the website.
+As previously stated, we will let you know whether or not your entry was accepted into the contest.
 We will also let you know if you are a finalist.
-We will call you (and follow-up with an email or text) if you are a 1st, 2nd, or 3rd place winner before informing all entrants and posting the winners on the website.
+We will contact you (and follow-up with an email or text) if you are a 1st, 2nd, or 3rd place winner.

 Have additional questions?
 Don’t hesitate to contact us.
 We look forward to getting your entry.
 Good luck!